What Is Export Standard Packing?

 What are the different types of export standard packing?

-re a flat transport structure that helps support goods and keep them stable as they are being lifted by forklifts or cranes.
+Are a flat transport structure that helps support goods and keep them stable as they are being lifted by forklifts or cranes. - Skids:

 What needs to be kept in mind when using timber for export standard packing?